The European Fine Art Fair

-The European Fine Art Fair (abbreviated: TEFAF) is an annual art, antiques and design fair organized by The European Fine Art Foundation in the MECC in Maastricht, Netherlands.
-It was first held in 1988.
-The ten-day fair attracts about 75,000 visitors and is considered one of the world's leading art fairs.
+The European Fine Art Fair known as TEFAF is an annual art, antiques, and design fair organized by The European Fine Art Foundation in the MECC in Maastricht, Netherlands.
+It was first held open in 1988.

 The fair

-Presenting 260 of the world's leading galleries from twenty countries, TEFAF Maastricht showcases works of art currently on the market for ten days each year.
-In addition to the traditional areas of Old Master paintings and antique works of art, visitors can see and buy a wide variety of classical modern and contemporary art, as well as jewellery, 20th-century design, and works on paper.
+For ten days each year, 260 of the world's leading galleries from twenty countries, TEFAF Maastricht showcases the traditional areas of Old Master paintings and antique works of art currently on the market.
+In addition, visitors can view a variety of classical modern and contemporary art, such as jewellery, 20th-century design, and works on paper.
 There were 266 dealers from twenty countries at the fair's 2015 edition, showing museum-quality pieces ranging from classical antiquity to the 21st century, valued at 4 billion euros.
 TEFAF was reviewed by the Global Art Magazine.